Cephalic index: Vertical cephalic index

+Medicine

+The cephalic index is also used in medicine, especially in the planning and effectiveness analysis of cranial deformity corrections.
+The index is a useful tool in assessing the morphology of cranial deformities in clinical settings.
+The index is used while looking at the fetal head shape, and can change in certain situations (ex. breech presentation, ruptured membranes, twin pregnancy).
+It can be measured for prenatal infants in the womb using obstetric ultrasound, and a value of 78.3% ± 8% (±2 standard deviations) is considered normal.

 Modern use in animal breeding

 The cephalic index is used in the categorisation of animals, especially breeds of dogs and cats.

 Brachycephalic animals

 A brachycephalic skull is relatively broad and short (typically with the breadth at least 80% of the length).
 Dog breeds such as the pug are sometimes classified as "extreme brachycephalic".
-Because of the health issues brachycephaly is regarded as torture breeding as it often leads to the brachycephalic airway obstructive syndrome.
+Because of health issues brachycephaly is regarded in some countries as "qualzucht", which literally translates to "torture breeding" as it often leads to brachycephalic airway obstructive syndrome.